amariichi/QuestLinkRGBDEViewer/README.md

 z' = a \times Log(1 + z^b)
 ```
  - **Right Joystick** Moves left or right to zoom the image in or out.
- - **Right Trigger + Controller** Moves the imageÅfs depth forward or backward (adjusts the parameter a in the formula above).
+ - **Right Trigger + Controller** Moves the image‚Äôs depth forward or backward (adjusts the parameter a in the formula above).
  - **A Button** Switches the depth mode to Log.
  - **B Button** Switches the depth mode to Linear.
  - **Right Hand Trigger + Controller (Left/Right)** Adjusts the curvature radius (moving right increases the curvature, while moving left makes it closer to a flat plane).